junxit/us-congress-bills-117/metadata.md

 - 2021-06-16 — The previous question was ordered on the amendment (A005) pursuant to the rule.
 - 2021-06-16 — The previous question was ordered pursuant to the rule.
 - 2021-06-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments which were debated earlier and on which previous questions were postponed.
+- 2021-06-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.